ringwormGO-organization/Termi/CONTRIBUTING.md

 ```

 ### Naming
-*Part called "Naming" is wrote by ringwormGO itself*
+*Part called "Naming" is written by ringwormGO itself*

 #### Naming functions
 1. Name a function by capital letter.